Uncommon Elements Make Uncommon Gemstones

 Kunzite, a pinkish variety of spodumene, gets its color from the addition of another uncommon element, manganese.

 Corundum (Al2O3) is a common mineral composed of aluminum and oxygen.
 You'll frequently find it on sandpaper and nail files as emery.
 Gem-grade corundum, however, is considerably more rare, even rarer than diamonds.
 Corundum gems that include a rare trace of chromium are red in color.
 This red variety of corundum is more commonly known as ruby.
 Chromium is just one hundredth of 1% of the Earth's crust.

-Beryllium is less than three ten-thousandths of 1% of the Earth’s crust but it’s a primary ingredient of beryl gemstones (Be3Al2Si6O18).
-With the addition of chromium, beryl becomes emerald.
-Likewise, with the addition of cobalt, another rare element, spinel takes on a very rare cobalt blue color.
+Beryllium is less than three ten-thousandths of 1% of the Earth's crust but it's a primary ingredient of beryl gemstones (Be3Al2Si6O18).
+With the addition of chromium, another rare element, beryl becomes emerald.

 Likewise, the gem species spinel takes on a very rare cobalt blue color with the addition of cobalt, another rare element.